robertjvt/CRF-NER-Gronings/README.md

 <b>Evaluation</b>

+To evaluate the trained model I used precision, recall and f1-score.
+Ultimately the macro average of the f1-score is mostly used to estimate how well the model performs.

 <i>Model</i>
 | Label | Precision | Recall | F1-score | Support |
 | ----- | --------- | ------ | -------- | ------- |